vladionescu/keybase-gitea-bot/README.md

 Inspired by [keybase/managed-bots gitlabbot](https://github.com/keybase/managed-bots/tree/master/gitlabbot).

+## Prerequisites

+Keybase

+- First ensure the Keybase CLI client is installed and you are logged in with the user the bot will run as.
+- Then add that account as a bot to your team.

+Database

+- You will need a MySQL-compatible database.
+It doesn't have to live on the same host as this bot, but it can.
+- Once the db server is set up, run `db_init.sql` to initialize the table Gitea Bot will use.

 ## Running

-First ensure the Keybase CLI client is installed and you are logged in with the user the bot will run as.

-Then add that account as a bot to your team.

 1. Build the bot using Go 1.13+, like such (in this directory):
    ```